Volunteer Peru Community Project

 Community Project After-school Education ProgrammeGlobalteer's Community Project After-school Education Programme is based in Oropesa village outside of Cusco.
 The focus is on providing the poorer children of the village with a secure place where they can enjoy being children, and giving them a healthy and safe alternative to being “on the streets”, or going out to work with their parents.

 At the project they are provided with educational and fun activities such as homework assistance, English classes, maths, reading, arts, photography, chess, sports & excursions.
-The children also enjoy classes in traditional Andean folk dance which they often perform for their parents and other villagers.
+The children also enjoy classes in traditional Andean folk dance.

 Many of the children come from single parent households, or households where both parents have to work so there is no one home to supervise them after school.
 Some of our students live away from their immediate families in order to be closer to the local school.

-The recent addition of a kindergarten at the project means that younger children can now attend the project too and many of the older children will no longer have to look after their younger siblings, enabling them to fully enjoy all the benefits that the project has to offer.
+Picaflor House's kindergarten means that at the project means that younger children can now attend the project too and many of the older children will no longer have to look after their younger siblings, enabling them to fully enjoy all the benefits that the project has to offer.

 Volunteer DutiesVolunteers at the after-school education programme assist local staff in teaching English, arts & crafts, computing, photography and playing sports and games.
 Suitably experienced volunteers can also help out in our new kindergarten.

 Volunteers also assist with cleaning and gardening and may undertake manual work to improve the project site such as general maintenance, painting and decorating.
-There is also the opportunity to take the children on excursions around the village or into the countryside – for example the children make regular photography outings as part of their photography classes.
+There is also the opportunity to take the children on excursions around the village or into the countryside.

 Volunteer hours are from 1pm to 5pm, Monday to Friday.
 Class times are from 2:30pm to 5pm and volunteers are required to arrive at 1pm to assist the local staff in preparing for classes and in cleaning the classrooms and playground.
 There are always lots of improvements to the facilities and extra tasks that the staff need to work on in the mornings and volunteers are welcome to assist with these tasks too.